oakleyaidan21/KalimbaLibre/README.md

 3. Run `npm start`

+4. Uncomment the Nav.Link element in `LandingPage.js` that is titled "Dev".
+This will take you to a NewTab that cannot do anything related to the database, as your local copy of this repo will not be able to connect to it.

 And you're done!
 The app will be running on `localhost:3000`.
 If by any chance npm yelled at you to install certain dependencies, do so.

 #### Production Build